Rev. Lindley Charles Rutter

 Lindley next married Matilda Postlethwaite Anderson on 13 Jun 1833 in Andersonburg, Perry, PA.1 (Matilda Postlethwaite Anderson died on 20 Apr 1834 1.)

-Lindley next married Louisa Margaret Potts on 27 Jun 1835 in Philadelphia, Philadelphia, PA.1 2 (Louisa Margaret Potts was born on 3 Apr 1809 in , , Pennsylvania, USA,8 died on 27 Sep 1872 in Chestnut Level, Lancaster, PA 8 and was buried in Chestnut Level: Chestnut Level Presbyterian Cemetery, Lancaster, PA 8.)
+Lindley next married Louisa Margaret Potts on 27 Jun 1835 in Philadelphia, Philadelphia, PA.1 2 (Louisa Margaret Potts was born on 3 Apr 1809 in , , PA,8 died on 27 Sep 1872 in Chestnut Level, Lancaster, PA 8 and was buried in Chestnut Level: Chestnut Level Presbyterian Cemetery, Lancaster, PA 8.)

 Sources